pulsar-client/Better-KadeJ/README.md

 # 🛑 Disclaimer
 This script is intended for educational purposes and personal use.
 Use at your own risk.
 We are not responsible for any actions taken against your Roblox account as a result of using this script.
-Would you like me to generate a simple example usage section or add a licensing section (like MIT or GPL)?